 The Kipoi Copper Project is operated by SEK (Société d’Exploitation de Kipoi), a 95%-owned subsidiary of Tiger, and located 75km northwest of Lubumbashi, the capital of Katanga Province, in the central part of the Katanga Copper Belt.
 The Kipoi Mining Licence covers an area of 55sq km and contains a 12km-long extensively copper-cobalt mineralised segment (ecaille) of Upper Roan (R2, R4) sediments.
 The project hosts five known copper deposits: Kipoi Central, Kipoi North, Kileba, Judeira and Kaminafitwe.

-As of December 2013, mineral resources for the Kipoi Copper Project increased to 934,000 tonnes of copper.
+As of December 2014, mineral resources for the Kipoi Copper Project were 938,000 tonnes of copper.

 It is envisaged that ore from Kipoi Central, Kipoi North and Kileba and other deposits within the Kipoi Project, as well as the nearby Lupoto Project, will be processed during the Stage 2 phase.